-Electric cooperatives, such as La Plata Electric Association, Inc. (LPEA), are private, independent electric utilities owned by and operated for the benefit of the members they serve.
-Everyone who pays their electric bill to LPEA is eligible to be a member of the cooperative, and as such has the right to both vote for the directors who represent them on the board, and run for a seat on that board.
+Everyone who pays their electric bill to LPEA is a member of the cooperative and has the right to vote for the directors who represent them on the board and to run for a seat on the board.

-The Board of Directors determines the policies and overall directives of the cooperative, plus provides the LPEA staff with goals and objectives for the business.
-LPEA is governed by a board of 12 directors, three of whom reside in District 1 - Archuleta County, three live in District 2 – South and West La Plata County, three reside in District 3 – City of Durango, and three live in District 4 – North and East La Plata County.
+The Board of Directors determines the policies and overall directives of the cooperative and provides LPEA staff with goals and objectives for the business.
+LPEA is governed by a board of 12 directors, three of whom reside in District 1 - Archuleta County, three in District 2 – South and West La Plata County, three in District 3 – City of Durango, and three in District 4 – North and East La Plata County.

 Four directors are elected each year at the LPEA Annual Meeting.
-Directors serve three-year terms and are welcome to run as incumbents once that term is up.
+Directors serve three-year terms and are welcome to run again as incumbents once that term is up.
 LPEA has no term limits.

 Communicating with the Board

 Letters and emails to the board and to individual directors are not published or otherwise made public.
-If you wish to have your correspondence read aloud during the public comment period at a Board of Directors meeting, you must explicitly request this in your correspondence.
+If you wish to have a summary of your correspondence read aloud during the public comment period at a Board of Directors' meeting, you must explicitly request this in your correspondence.
 The Board President will use his/her discretion in managing member comments to ensure the public has sufficient time to address the board, while not impacting meeting efficiency and scheduling.